-- Use an NPPE Prep Course + buy the 2 textbooks.
+- Use an NPPE Prep Course (textbooks are optional).
 Using a trusted prep course and cut your effort in half.
 Priced at around $200, it is an excellent value for the pain and sweat you will incur while trying to study on your own.
-Here at Practice PPE Exams, we've developed a comprehensive NPPE Pro Prep Course that gives you 6-months of unlimited access to 500 practice questions, over 3 hours of syllabus presentation materials, flashcards, a cheat sheet, study checklist and much more.
+Here at Practice PPE Exams, we've developed a comprehensive NPPE Course that gives you 6-months of unlimited access to 500 practice questions, over 3 hours of syllabus presentation materials, flashcards, 10 mind maps, a study checklist and much more.
 With this option, give yourself 4-6 weeks and 1-2 hours per day of study.
 The textbooks are optional since we provide links to trustworthy URLs in our course to cover the materials.
 However, if you still want to buy the textbooks, we provide page and section numbers to direct to for further reading.

 Please let us know in the comments below if you have any questions about the NPPE.
 We also invite you to download our free NPPE cheat sheet below.
 Enjoy!

 Start the free NPPE mini-course

 Please fill in the form to start the free mini-course.
 We just need this basic information to allow you to see some of the course material that is behind the member wall.
 If you don't see a form, then we already have your login details.

 You'll also receive my monthly Canadian engineering newsletter to keep you informed about licensing changes and noteworthy career topics.